 The Importance of Patient Diversity in Clinical Trials

-Rose Blackburne, vice president of global product development at PPD, discusses the importance of diversity in clinical trials.
+Rose Blackburne, MD, MBA is Vice President and Global Head of Women’s Health/General Medicine at PPD, a part of Thermo Fisher Scientific, discusses the importance of diversity in clinical trials.
 This concept is not new, but it is gaining momentum.
 The industry can leverage its experience and expertise to ensure that diverse and inclusive practices are upheld in today’s clinical trials.
 By using a combination of senior leadership support, cross-functional teams and enterprise-wide education, contract research organizations (CROs), biopharma and biotech companies alike can jumpstart their diversity efforts.
 Read more below as Rose expands on patient diversity and inclusion.

 Q: Describe the momentum around diversity in clinical trials.